1. About project

 Commit

-.gitattributes
+.gitattributes -

-in working copy root -
+svn upin working copy root -

-(this will undo effect ofsvn add
+svn revert <new file>(this will undo effect ofsvn add) -

-svn add <new file>
+svn add <new file>again -

 Finally,